hahahassan/langchain_RAG_meta_bert/README.md

 # Langchain RAG

 This repository is a modified version of the [Langchain RAG Tutorial](https://github.com/pixegami/langchain-rag-tutorial).
-It utilizes Hugging Face's `meta-llama/Meta-Llama-3-8B-Instruct` model and `HuggingFaceEmbeddings` with `bert-base-uncased` for document and query embeddings.
+It utilizes Hugging Face's `meta-llama/Meta-Llama-3-8B-Instruct` model and `HuggingFaceEmbeddings` with `bert-base-uncased` for document and query embeddings.The repository was run on Ubuntu 22.04.

 ## Install Dependencies

-1. **MacOS Users:** Due to current challenges installing `onnxruntime` through `pip install onnxruntime`, use the following workaround:
+1. **MacOS / Linux Users:** Due to current challenges installing `onnxruntime` through `pip install onnxruntime`, use the following workaround:

     ```sh
     conda install onnxruntime -c conda-forge